-Local Partial Correlation Network

-Two aspects of cervical cancer data motivated us to use local partial correlation for this system.
-First of all, we have more samples throughout five datasets (see Supplementary Tables S1 and S2) which allows us to have more confidence in our results and second we already know that tumors in general present heterogeneous causal factors.
-The partial correlation approach gives us the alternative to only consider edges that represent direct regulatory relations.

-In this paper we used the new approach developed in [] called local partial correlation.
-This approach was elaborated specially for cases when there are more variables than samples which happens regularly in genetics and is a serious problem in classical statistics.
-First we calculate the correlation network.
-Then for each significantly correlated pair the inverse method is applied exclusively to the correlation sub-matrix formed only by the closest neighbors of the pair along with the genes forming the pair, Figure S1.
-If the number of closest neighbors is still higher than the number of samples n, then we decreasingly rank the correlations of the neighbors to either genes in the pair and select the first n/2 neighbors.
-For each sub- matrix, we only keep the partial correlation value regarding the pair that formed that sub- matrix and then calculate its p-value also based on the sub- matrix.

-Partial correlations were estimated only for the significant (Pearson) correlations in co-expression network.
-Thus the same definition of DCPs (by Pearson correlation) can still represent structural changes as long as it remains present in one of the two networks.

-Figure 1B illustrates the local partial correlation network for cervical cancer using only tumor data.
-It has 578 connected nodes and 824 edges.

-Differentially Co-expressed Pairs/Genes
+Differentially Co-expressed Pairs/Genes (DCPs/DC genes).

 For both biological systems studied in this paper we identified the Differentially Co-expressed Pairs using the same procedure.
 We start considering all genes in the dataset and filter out the genes presenting more than 30% missing data.
 Next, we calculate for each possible pair of genes their correlation in 2 different states and then the difference of correlation between those states and filtered out pairs that are not present in at least a fixed number of datasets (BcKO: 2 (all studies), cervical cancer: 3 out of 5) and do not have sample size greater than 2.
 In all datasets the difference between correlations in two states must have the same direction (sign).
 To assure similarities between datasets we select the pairs that have the same direction (sign) of correlation at a significance level of 20% in at least one state.
-This way we ascertain that the pair is correlated in at least one state and has the same behavior in the state which the correlation occurs.
+This way we ascertain that the pair is correlated in at least one state and has the same behavior in the state where the correlation occurs.
 We then proceed to the computation of the p-value for the difference of correlation [21] and only keep the pairs with p-value lower than 20% in all studies.
 Now meta-analysis is done through Fisher’s method and then FDR.
 Next we eliminate the pairs that show FDR higher than a threshold (Table S3, S4).
 The final step is to identify the pairs that passed the FDR filter and were considered significantly correlated in the final reconstructed network (correlation network for BcKO and local partial correlation network for cervical cancer).
-Differentially Co-expressed Genes for BcKO and cervical cancer can be found in Excel file and Table S5 (DCPs – cancer) respectively.
+Differentially Co-expressed Genes for BcKO and cervical cancer can be found in Dataset 3 and Table 1 (DCPs – cancer) respectively.

+Bi-Partite Betweeness Centrality

+Bi-Partite Betweeness Centrality points to possible bottlenecks.